dunghoilyd01/linux-guide-split-audio-ports/README.md

 Active Port: analog-output-speaker-split
 ```

+If there is no `device.profile-set = "/etc/alsa-card-profile/mixer/profile-sets/split-ports-profile.conf`, double check the vendor and device values in the udev rule.

 Now you should be able to play different applications on each sink, you can do that with pavucontrol or KDE's Audio Volume widget.
 Congratulations! 🎉

 ## Stuck or didn't work?
 Found an mistake or something isn't clear enough?

-If you faced any problems or are stuck [please open a new issue](https://github.com/luisbocanegra/linux-guide-split-audio-ports/issues/new) including the information [as described here](https://github.com/luisbocanegra/linux-guide-split-audio-ports/issues/9)
+If you faced any problems or are stuck please open a new issue, you **MUST** follow the [Help request issue template](https://github.com/luisbocanegra/linux-guide-split-audio-ports/issues/new?assignees=&labels=help-request&projects=&template=help_request.md&title=%5BHelp+request%5D%3A+).

 ## Support me